 Renewable energy is not a simple notion.
 It includes branches with apple and orange technologies.
 For example, wind and solar power, hydropower or biomass energy.
 To gain benefits from your education in future, it is important to understand and define what excites you the most, where you have already some knowledge or experience.
 It is important to invest a good portion of time and to search for the information that helps to draw a clear picture of where will you find yourself after the graduation.

 What is more to your liking, green building or energy efficiency?
 Do you classify yourself as a project manager, a field engineer or a production designer?
 Determining your sphere of interests should be your first step towards a degree, so get yourself involved in the world of renewable power and start receiving the related news.
-Professional organizations (like IRENA), specialized literature (like International Policy Digest) and communities of those, already in the profession (like The Renewable Energy Hub) are at your disposal.
+Professional organizations (like IRENA), specialized literature (like International Policy Digest) and communities of those, already in the profession are at your disposal.

 2. Choose an appropriate degree